Shape-Fragments/shape-fragments-spec/section/shape-fragments.md

 ## Value type constraint components
-Subsection about neighborhoods for constraints of kinds: `sh:ClassConstraintComponent`, `sh:DatatypeConstraintComponent`, `sh:NodeKindConstraintComponent`
+_Subsection about neighborhoods for constraints of kinds: `sh:ClassConstraintComponent`, `sh:DatatypeConstraintComponent`, `sh:NodeKindConstraintComponent`_

-The neighborhood for a node and a constraint of kind value type contains the triples from the data graph that make the node have the specified type of value.
+The neighborhood for a node and a constraint of a [value type](https://www.w3.org/TR/shacl/#core-components-value-type) kind contains the triples from the data graph that make the node have the specified type of value.

-If the value type constraint is kind sh:ClassConstraintComponent, the neighborhood contains the triples in the data graph that declare the node has the class specified with sh:class.
+If the value type constraint is kind `sh:ClassConstraintComponent`, the neighborhood contains the triples in the data graph that declare the node has the class specified with `sh:class`.
 These are the triples on paths in the data graph that match the property path `$value rdf:type/rdfs:subClassOf* $class`.

-If a value type constraint is used in a property shape, the neighborhood for a node x and this constraint also includes the path triples defined by the property shape’s property path expression, start node x and end node y, for all nodes y that conform to the constraint.
+If a value type constraint is used in a property shape, the neighborhood for a node x and this constraint also includes the [path triples](#path-triples) defined by the property shape’s property path expression, start node x and end node y, for all nodes y that conform to the constraint.
 ### Examples
 Example with `sh:class`: